-General government debt is public sector consolidated gross debt valued at nominal value, and it is also known as EDP debt data (= Excessive Deficit Procedure).
+General government debt is general government sector consolidated gross debt valued at nominal value, and it is also known as EDP debt (= Excessive Deficit Proce-dure).

-It comprises promissory note loans, bonds and debentures, short-term securities, other short-term loans and cash received by general government from other sectors of the national economy or from the rest of the world.
-The EDP debt concept used in reporting according to the European Union's Growth and Stability Pact differs from that of ESA 1995 with regard to valuation and scope.
-Financial assets and liabilities are valued at market value in ESA95-compliant financial accounts, whereas general government EDP debt is valued at nominal value.
-Of the financial claims included in ESA95, derivatives, trade credits and advances, and other accounts payable are not included in the loan stock but are taken into account as items that have an impact on changes in the debt.
+It comprises bonds, short-term securities, short-term and long-term loans and deposits received by general government from other sectors of the national economy or from the rest of the world.
+The EDP debt concept used in reporting according to the European Union's Growth and Stability Pact differs from that of ESA 2010 with regard to valuation and coverage.
+Finan-cial assets and liabilities are valued at market value in ESA 2010-compliant financial accounts, whereas general government EDP debt is valued at nominal value.
+Of the financial claims in ESA 2010, for example, deriva-tives, trade credits and advances are not included in the loan stock.

 Financial assets have no impact on total gross debt.